modmonhq/modmon-docs/docs/intro.md

 But, if you'd lke to reduce long-term pain of onboarding developers, maintaining clusters and app deployments, feel free to hop on!

+## What won't modmon do?

+While Modmon can help with a lot, there are a few things you will need to do yourself (for now):

+### Dockerize your app

+Something that is up to you to do as a developer is Dockerize your app.
+Modmon will help you run the container and supporting services, but it relies on your app already running in a container.

+A future version will aim to make it easy to Dockerize your app using prebuilt images and tools like:

+- [Paketo Buildpacks](https://paketo.io/) - Cloud Native Buildpacks for popular languages
+- [Dockerize](https://github.com/jwilder/dockerize) - Utility to simplify running applications in docker containers.
+- [Spin](https://github.com/serversideup/spin) - PHP / Laravel / Symfony dockerization made easy
+- [Nixpacks](https://github.com/railwayapp/nixpacks) - Auto-detects and builds Docker images from source code
+- [Buildpacks](https://buildpacks.io/) - Cloud Native Buildpacks for automatic containerization
+- [Docker Init](https://docs.docker.com/engine/reference/commandline/init/) - Docker's official tool for generating Dockerfiles
+- [s2i (Source-to-Image)](https://github.com/openshift/source-to-image) - Builds Docker images from source code

+While this portion is truly in our vision of the project, it's not something we can do properly without input from the community.
+Everybody builds apps differently.
+If you have any ideas, please let us know!

+### Infrastructure Provisioning

+- Provision cloud servers, VPCs, or networking infrastructure (you'll need to set up the nodes first)
+- Manage DNS records or SSL certificate generation/renewal (future versions will include this)
+- Handle cloud-specific services like AWS RDS, S3, or load balancers

+### Advanced Operations

+- Provide comprehensive monitoring, logging, or alerting (beyond basic deployment status)
+- Implement backup strategies for your databases or persistent data beyond basic snapshots
+- Handle complex database migrations or schema management
+- Perform auto-scaling based on traffic or resource usage (future versions will include this)

+### CI/CD Pipeline Management

+- Create complex build pipelines or artifact management
+- Integrate with external testing services or quality gates
+- Manage code review workflows or branch protection rules

+### Security & Compliance

+- Implement application-level security (authentication, authorization, input validation)
+- Ensure compliance with industry standards (SOC2, HIPAA, etc.)
+- Manage secrets rotation or advanced key management
+- Perform penetration testing or security audits

+### Will it ever do these things?

+Some of these will never fit into the scope of Modmon, but for other "nice to have" features: Modmon is 100% open source and community-driven, so we welcome your ideas and contributions!

 ## License

 Modmon is [MIT Licensed](https://en.wikipedia.org/wiki/MIT_License)